top of page

 3. THE 70'S

-Reggae was characterized by skank offbeat rhythm and strong bass sound.
-Its lyrics often talked about social problems, politics and cannabis.
+Reggae was characterized by skank offbeat rhythm, strong bass and lyrics about social problems, politics and cannabis.
 It emerged in Jamaica, along with the Rastafari movement.

 E.g. Bob Marley.

-Funk was characterized by syncopated rhythms, percussive guitar riffs, strong bass lines and energetic horn sections.
+Funk was characterized by syncopated rhythms, percussive guitar riffs, strong bass lines and brass sections.
 It developed from soul and rhythm & blues, focused more on rhythm than melody.

 E.g. James Brown, Stevie Wonder, Kool & the Gang.